nosqlasia/nosqlasia.github.io/content/post/002-starting-2015-with-a-spectacular-meetup.md

 ---
 date: 2014-12-17
-title: Starting 2015 With a BIG Bang
+title: NoSQL Asia Starts 2015 with a Full House in KL on January 29th
 ---

 It's been over a year since we had our last dedicated NoSQL meet-up, and since they say that the best things in life are worth the wait, it's once again proven true when looking at the line-up we have planned for January the 29th, 2015.
 We've also refocused our efforts on this site and can't wait to share more excitment and enthusiasm for the community and new technological opportunities available at the Mindvalley Hall of Awesomeness later this month. __Speaking of which, you'll need to book quickly as we're already nearing peak capacity and haven't even published this blog post yet!__